djsing/ELEN4010/test/README.md

 - Testing that the terms and conditions relating to accounts is correct
 - Testing that the terms and conditions relating to the other sites is correct

+## trip-manager.test
+This file contains unit-tests for the trips model, which is responsible for generating the database query stings for data relating to the trips associated with a given user.
+These tests include:
+- Retrieving trip titles
+- Adding trip titles
+- Retrieivng desitnations that are part of a trip